Patickhys/Coleman-s-Gym-Applet/README.md

 - bodyweight and various measurements tracking
 - generating a complete workout routine based on user preference on the frequency, intensity and volume of wokrouts.
 - etc.

+Speical thanks to Raymond W, Memory J for their input.